Advanced studies in Ayurveda medicine

 Get advice

-After successfully completing the foundation course, you will now spend intensive days training in the clinical medicine of Ayurveda (kaya-cikitsa).
-The diagnostic criteria of classical Ayurvedic clinical pictures and the use of comprehensive therapy concepts for treatment are applied here, competently and in accordance with the conditions of the local healthcare system and modern social conditions.
+After successfully completing the basic studies part 1, you will now have intensive training days on the clinical medicine of Ayurveda (kaya-cikitsa) and purgative procedures (pancakarma).
+The diagnostic criteria of classical Ayurvedic clinical pictures and individualized therapy concepts for treatment are applied here, competently and in accordance with modern social conditions.

 How is the training structured?